Emidio Pallotta

-Emidio Pallotta (1803-1868) was an Italian painter and architect, active mainly in his native Tolentino in the region of Marche.
+Emidio Pallotta (1803–1868) was an Italian painter and architect, active mainly in his native Tolentino in the region of Marche.

-Biography

 He studied in Rome under Tommaso Minardi, but returned to his native town to work under Giuseppe Lucatelli.
 He ran a school of drawing in Tolentino, and painted portraits of townspeople now kept in city hall.
 He frescoed in the Basilica di San Nicola a Tolentino.
 He designed the façade of the city Hall.